DoDAO-io/dodao-aave-guides/generated/markdown/aave-npm-packages.md

 It contains rewards controller and rewards distrubutor contracts, which help to standardize and incentivize the liquidity of deposits and borrows in various Aave markets.
 The incentives now include multiple tokens instead of only one, unlike previous implementations of the same concept.

-**Rewards Distrubutor:**
+#### Rewards Distrubutor
 The RewardsDistributor abstract contract contains all the storage and logic functions for proper accounting of the rewards supported in the protocol.
 The contract supports multiple incentivized assets and multiple rewards with different emissions and distribution end per reward.
 Each reward must be an ERC20 compatible contract.

-To track the accounting of rewards, _updateUserRewardsInternal function is called to update the rewards of a single incentivized asset.
-_distrubuteRewards is called to synchronise all rewards in a batch of incentivized assets.

-This smart contract contains methods whcich can perform the following actions.
-Determine the time duration of distrubution of incentives for given asset, to get the latest reward distrubution for asset, to get the configuration of the rewards distribution for a certain asset, to get the list of All reward assets configured, to get  single rewards balance of an user from contract storage state, not including virtually accrued or pending rewards since last distribution.

 The rewards distrubutor contains methods with which you can query various data that can be used for proper accounting of the incentive system in the protocol.

-**Rewards controller:**
+ #### Rewards controller
 The RewardsController contract is responsible of configuring the different rewards and the claim process.
 It inherits RewardsDistrubutor to handle the distrubution of incentives.(Note: The contract that inherits RewardsDistributor is in charge to provide the userBalance and the totalSupply of each incentivized asset to the RewardsDistributor)
 The user does not have to stake or hold/ keep their assets locked in a smart contract.
 As long as the user has tokens in their possession, the tokens will accrue the rewards.

-The rewards can be claimed with fine-grain control with the variety of methods offered by RewardsController,
+The rewards can be claimed with fine-grain control with the variety of methods offered by RewardsController.

-setClaimer: Used to approve (whitelist) an address to be able to claim rewards on another address's behalf.

-setTransferStrategy: Set the contract address that will determines the logic for the transfer strategy and source of rewards transfer.

-setRewardOracle: Sets an Aave Oracle contract to enforce rewards with a source of value.

-(Note: The above setter methods have their getter counterparts to query information about the same.)

-configureAssets: Used to configure the incentives and their rate of emission for as long as the incentive distrubution is active for a given asset.

-handleAction: This method is called by the corresponding asset, on every transfer to update the rewards distrubution of a user.
-That is, The handleAction contains the amount of asset held by user, the amount of asset in the system to update the calculation of the rewards distrubution entitled to the user.

-claimRewards/ claimAllRewards: **claimRewards** claims reward for a user to the desired address, on all the assets of the lending pool, accumulating the pending rewards.
-The amount to be claimed can be specified.
-**claimAllRewards**, Works the same as claimRewards, but all the rewards entitiled to user are claimed in one go.
-There are other reward claiming methods which are self explanatory: claimRewardsOnBehalf, claimAllRewardsOnBehalf, claimRewardsToSelf and, claimAllRewardsToSelf.

-**Transfer Strategies:**
+#### Transfer Strategies
 They are smart contracts that contain the logic for transaction of assets, they are of two types.
-The PullRewardsStrategy supports common ERC20 incentives pulled from a external vault.
+The PullRewardsStrategy supports common ERC20 incentives pulled from an external vault.
 This strategy contract allows to integrate any ERC20 token that want to incentivize deposits or borrows at Aave markets.
 You must provide the "vault" address where to accumulate rewards at the moment of claim.

 (Note that, In order for the PullRewardsStrategy to be able to send money on behalf of the vault, the PullRewardsStrategy contract must have  ERC20 approval